top of page

 The Epidemic of Narcissism

 The narcissist can’t comprehend that we are collectively more scared, more exhausted, lonelier and generally struggling.
+Recognizing suffering as universal is not an observation made by a narcissist.

 Photo by <a href="https://unsplash.com/@sseeker?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Stormseeker</a> on <a href="https://unsplash.com/photos/a-person-drowns-underwater-rX12B5uX7QM?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>